Table of contents

 To receive recognition, contact SCCVA Outreach Coordinator at (810) 989-6945 or by email at email@example.com.

-Our office is selling Vietnam War Commemoration Coins for only $5.
-Please get your coin today!
+Our office is giving away Vietnam War Commemoration Coins to Vietnam Veterams.
+Please get your coin today while supplies last!